Magneto (Marvel Comics)

-Magneto (/mægˈniːtoʊ/; birth name: Max Eisenhardt; alias: Erik Lehnsherr /de/ and Magnus) is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+Magneto (/mægˈniːtoʊ/) is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 Created by writer Stan Lee and artist/co-writer Jack Kirby, the character first appeared in The X-Men #1 (cover-dated September 1963) as an adversary of the X-Men.
+Magneto is a powerful mutant, one of a fictional subspecies of humanity born with superhuman abilities; his mutant power is the ability to generate and control magnetic fields.

-Magneto is a powerful mutant, one of a fictional subspecies of humanity born with superhuman abilities, who has the ability to generate and control magnetic fields.
-Magneto regards mutants as evolutionarily superior to humans and rejects the possibility of peaceful human-mutant coexistence; he initially aimed to conquer the world to enable mutants, whom he refers to as Homo superior, to replace humans as the dominant species, and occasionally advocated for human genocide.
-Writers have since fleshed out his origins and motivations, revealing him to be a Holocaust survivor whose extreme methods and cynical philosophy derive from his "Never again" determination to protect mutants from suffering a similar fate to the Ashkenazi Jews at the hands of a world that fears and persecutes them.
-He was once a friend of Professor X, the leader of the X-Men, but their differing philosophies caused a rift in their friendship.
-Magneto's role in comics has progressed from supervillain to antihero to superhero, having served as an occasional ally and member of the X-Men, even leading the New Mutants for a time as headmaster of the Xavier School for Gifted Youngsters.
+Introduced as a villainous mutant using his powers to terrorize humanity, writers have since fleshed out his origins and motivations.
+These later stories established Magneto as a Holocaust survivor, born Max Eisenhardt (alias: Erik Lehnsherr /de/ and Magnus).
+His extreme methods and cynical philosophy derive from his "never again" determination to protect mutants from suffering the same fate as the Jews at the hands of a world that fears and persecutes them.

-Writer Chris Claremont, who originated Magneto's backstory, compared the character to then-Israeli opposition leader Menachem Begin, with later commentators comparing the character with the American civil rights leader Malcolm X and Jewish Defense League founder Meir Kahane.
+Magneto's backstory further establishes him to have once been a friend of Professor X, the leader of the X-Men, but their differing philosophies caused a rift in their friendship.
+His role in comics has progressed from supervillain to antihero and eventually superhero, having served as an occasional ally of the X-Men.
+He even led the New Mutants for a time as headmaster of the Xavier School for Gifted Youngsters, and was eventually recognized as a fully-fledged member of the X-Men.
+Writer Chris Claremont, who created Magneto's backstory, compared the character to then-Israeli opposition leader Menachem Begin, with later commentators comparing the character with the American civil rights leader Malcolm X and Jewish Defense League founder Meir Kahane.

-Ian McKellen has portrayed Magneto in various films since X-Men (2000), while Michael Fassbender has portrayed a younger version of the character in the prequel films since X-Men: First Class (2011).
-Both actors portrayed their respective incarnations in X-Men: Days of Future Past (2014).
-Magneto appears in X-Men: The Animated Series (1992) voiced by David Hemblen and its sequel X-Men '97 (2024) voiced by Matthew Waterson.
+The character has been adapted from the comics into other forms of media.
+Magneto appears in X-Men: The Animated Series (1992–1997), voiced by David Hemblen, and its revival X-Men '97 (2024–present), voiced by Matthew Waterson.
+Ian McKellen and Michael Fassbender have portrayed Magneto in 20th Century Fox's X-Men film series (2000–2019), with McKellen set to reprise the role in the Marvel Cinematic Universe (MCU) film Avengers: Doomsday (2026).
+In 2014, IGN ranked Magneto 1st in their "Top 100 Comic Book Villains" list.